-- Trim, draught, liquid densities, tank filling levels, initial heel; - Use of limit KG/GM curves in conjunction with above for Type 2; - Restrictions to the stowage height for timber where timber load lines are assigned. - 4.1.3 Type 3 software is to include pre-defined relevant damage cases according to the applicable rules for automatic check of a given loading condition. - 4.4 The data are to be presented on screen and in hard copy printout in a clear unambiguous manner.
+- Trim, draught, liquid densities, tank filling levels, initial heel; - Use of limit KG/GM curves in conjunction with above for Type 2; - Restrictions to the stowage height for timber where timber load lines are assigned. - 4.1.3 Type 3 software is to include pre-defined relevant damage cases for both sides of the ship according to the applicable rules for automatic check of a given loading condition. - 4.1.4 The date and time of a saved calculation shall be part of the screen display and hard copy printout. - 4.1.5 Each hard copy printout shall contain identification of the calculation program including version number. - 4.1.6 Units of measurement are to be clearly identified and used consistently within a loading calculation.

-- 4.54.1.4 The date and time of a saved calculation shall be part of the screen display and hard copy printout. - 4.64.1.5 Each hard copy printout shall contain identification of the calculation program including version number. - 4.74.1.6Units of measurement are to be clearly identified and used consistently within a loading calculation. - 4.1.7 For Type 3 and Type 4 software, the system shall be pre-loaded with a detailed computer model of the complete hull, including appendages, all compartments, tanks and the relevant parts of the superstructure considered in the damage stability calculation, wind profile, down-flooding and up-flooding openings, cross-flooding arrangements, internal compartment connections and escape routes, as applicable and according to the type of stability software. - 4.1.8 For Type 1 and Type 2 software, in case a full three dimensional model is used for stability calculations, the requirements of the computer model are to be as per paragraph 4.1.7 above to the extent as applicable and according to the type of stability software.
+- 4.1.7 For Type 3 and Type 4 software, the system shall be pre-loaded with a detailed computer model of the complete hull, including appendages, all compartments, tanks and the relevant parts of the superstructure considered in the damage stability calculation, wind profile, down-flooding and up-flooding openings, cross-flooding arrangements, internal compartment connections and escape routes, as applicable and according to the type of stability software. - 4.1.8 For Type 1 and Type 2 software, in case a full three dimensional model is used for stability calculations, the requirements of the computer model are to be as per paragraph 4.1.7 above to the extent as applicable and according to the type of stability software.